Zafar Imam

-Zafar Imam is a Bangladesh Awami League politician and a former minister of Ministry of Environment, Forest and Climate Change, and a former member of parliament for Feni-1.
+Zafar Imam (born 13 December 1948) is a Bangladesh Awami League politician and a former minister of the Ministry of Environment, Forest and Climate Change, and a former member of parliament for Feni-1.

 Early life and education

 He was born on 13 December 1948 in Feni District.
 He passed SSC from Feni Government Pilot High School in 1963.
 He completed HSC from Feni Government College in 1965.
 He joined the Pakistan Military Academy in 1966 while studying in Dhaka University.

 Military career

 Pakistan Army

 Imam was commissioned in April 1967 in the 9th Frontier Force Regiment.
 He served in 9th Frontier Force Regiment till 1970.
-In late 1970, he was transferred to 24th Frontier Force Regiment.
+In late 1970, he was transferred to the 24th Frontier Force Regiment.
 In 1971 he was posted to the 24 Frontier Force Regiment as a captain in Comilla Cantonment.

 Bangladesh Army

-After the crackdown he left the Pakistan Army and joined the Mukti Bahini.He fought in Sector 2 and served there as a Sub Sector Commander.
-In October when K Force was formed then he was promoted to the rank of Major and was appointed as the founding commanding officer of 10 East Bengal Regiment.He was awarded Bir Bikram for his role during the war.
-He served as the Provost Marshal of Bangladesh Army.
+After the crackdown he left the Pakistan Army and joined the Mukti Bahini.
+He fought in Sector 2 and served there as a Sub Sector Commander.
+In October when K Force was formed then he was promoted to the rank of major and was appointed as the founding commanding officer of 10 East Bengal Regiment.He was awarded Bir Bikram for his role during the war.
+He served as the provost marshal of Bangladesh Army.
 Later he was appointed as the commanding officer of 15th East Bengal Regiment in Rangpur Cantonment.
 He was promoted to the rank of lieutenant colonel in 1975.
 He went to retirement in 1976.